Glenmorgan railway line: Slow progress west

 The terminus was renamed Glenmorgan in honour of Godfrey Morgan the Railways Minister between 1929 and 1932.
 Streets in the town were named after his family and he was also honoured with the naming of Morganville a railway terminus south-west of Bundaberg.

 A twice-weekly goods train and a similar rail motor service operated between Dalby and Glenmorgan.
 Grain gradually accounted for much of the traffic and special grain services became commonplace.
 Road transport took over transport of general goods to the point where only seasonal grain traffic remains and then only as far as Meandarra.

-The line beyond Meandarra was closed to block trains on 26 June 2013 and remains "booked out of use" as of 2022.
+The line beyond Meandarra was closed to block trains on 26 June 2013 and remains "booked out of use" by both Aurizon and Watco Australia as of 2025.

 Contemporary line standards

 The maximum grade is 1 in 44 (~2.3%) and the minimum curve is 400m radius.
 The line currently is laid with 41 & 30 kg/m rail, 25% steel sleepers and a 15.75 tonne axle load, except for west of Meandarra, which was 21 kg/m with a 10 tonne axle load.

 The line speed is 60 km/h to Tara, 40 km/h to Meandarra and was 30 km/h to Glenmorgan.